Epimonster/gareths-inscryption-mod/GarethMod/README.md

 ## Gareth's Mod
+WE NOW SUPPORT KAYCEE'S MOD!!!!!

 A part 1 booster pack created by Gareth48 and illustrated by Plutraser.
-Adds 22 cards and 6 sigils designed to fit the balance and design philosophy of vanilla inscryption, with a focus on primarily card flavour, fun and balance.
+Adds 26 cards and 6 sigils designed to fit the balance and design philosophy of vanilla Inscryption, with a focus on primarily card flavor and fun.
 As a warning you may not encounter every card I've added on a single run, so make sure you keep updating the mod so you don't miss out on the existing cards and future ones!
-Requires CardApi to work

 ## Installation
 For this mod you will need
 https://inscryption.thunderstore.io/package/BepInEx/BepInExPack_Inscryption/ - BepInEx
 https://inscryption.thunderstore.io/package/API_dev/API/ - API
+I would also highly recommend: https://inscryption.thunderstore.io/package/Infiniscryption/Pack_Management_API/ - Pack Manager (We now support them!)
 I recommend this tutorial if you are curious how to manually install mods: https://youtu.be/HgCtjtXraog

 ## Known Issues
-The "Tasty Morsel" card pool is not every card from act 1, a select few have been removed for balance reasons or to prevent softlocks
+The "Tasty" card pool is not every card from act 1, a select few have been removed for balance reasons or to prevent softlocks

+The "Flighty" sigil exhibits strange behavior if Leshy attacks using a creature with it

+The "Shove" sigil is untested if Leshy were to play it (this will only happen if you have a randomizer)

-If anything breaks or acts unusually while you are testing this mod please feel free to send me a message at Gareth48#3428 Or feel free to message me for any reason at all (I would love to hear about any positive or negative suggestions, balance ideas, etc)
+If anything breaks or acts unusually while you are testing this mod please feel free to send me a message at @gareth48 on discord
+Or feel free to message me for any reason at all (I would love to hear about any positive or negative suggestions, balance ideas, etc)